TodyLeong/Data-Analysis-Portfolio/README.md

 ## Data Cleaning and Preparation
 ### Steps Taken:
 1. **Initial Data Exploration**
-   - Used `class_data.info()` to understand the data types and non-null counts of each column.
+   - Used `file_data.info()` to understand the data types and non-null counts of each column.
-   - Used `class_data.describe()` to generate summary statistics for numerical columns.
+   - Used `file_data.describe()` to generate summary statistics for numerical columns.
 2. **Handling Missing Values**
    - Checked for missing values to determine if any imputation or removal was needed.
 3. **Remove Redundant Columns**